Soldiers conduct Winter Warfare Training during Arctic Forge 2023

 |0

-This work, Soldiers conduct Winter Warfare Training during Arctic Forge 2023, by SGT Austin Baker, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Soldiers conduct Winter Warfare Training during Arctic Forge 2023 [Image 2 of 2], by SGT Austin Baker, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT